craftercms/docs/source/reference/modules/engine/configuration.rst

       - Allows you to set the content root folder
     * - :ref:`engine-turn-off-show-error`
       - Allows you to turn off showing errors in line with content
+    * - :ref:`engine-http-response-headers`
+      - Allows you to add headers to responses, such as caching policies
     * - :ref:`groovy-sandbox-configuration`
       - Allows you to configure the Groovy sandbox to tweak the Groovy security layer
     * - :ref:`engine-url-rewrite-configuration`